tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab07/README.md

       ![verticle](http://www.plantuml.com/plantuml/svg/hLB1QiCm3BtxAmIz9BHV44f8wIuhWnK6kJkE6ZGSErZgo1ZxzyLn2AKm66K-2Fdf-Kbwk6BHGQwzXGyCGiQYKkG4mqKRX7h1u4l1TBOTIeJ6B2_csfXWSYHPV3yky0wCdqH6AU2OaZmnvsxP7C_1zyHOm9BiQqzjkVByaCNm6-jRATsm16q4ZDNCS5YkwypK3nPxTCBtUspkfqlexGPfZ8bteIvkUsBlNfjtD8cxRN6m_ZEgFp_5-fi4Sjq_kJG4Rv3v43gE6Y_4iayDobiR7_7qp_w2KXMwTlePFm00 "verticle")

-      - Normally you would override the `start` method.When Vert.x deploys the verticle it will call the it, and when the method has completed the verticle will be considered started.
+      - Normally you would override the `start` method.
+When Vert.x deploys the verticle it will call it, and when the method has completed the verticle will be considered started.
       You can also optionally override the `stop` method.

       - If you have to do something in your verticle start-up which takes some time and you don’t want the verticle to be considered deployed until that happens (e.g. start HTTP server) you have to implement the asynchronous `start` method (see `Step7_SimpleServer` e `Step8_WebService`).
 This version of the method takes a `Future` as a parameter.
 When the method returns the verticle will not be considered deployed.
 Some time later, after you’ve done everything you need to do you can call complete on the Future (or fail) to signal that you’re done.